xsoulspace/last_answer/README.md

 You can support this app development by [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer).
 Thank you for your support!

-# Huge thank you for contributors!
+# Huge thank you for contributions!

 [@albanobattistella](https://github.com/albanobattistella)